dragonrobotics/dragonrobotics.github.io/index.md

 We're (planning to) use [Travis CI](https://travis-ci.org) as our CI system;
 it integrates with both Github and Slack, and seems to be a good, well-polished platform.

+### Automated Testing
+Performing unit testing with robot code usually ranges from 'impossible' to 'impractical' or 'very difficult'.
+Simulation-based unit or integration tests are out of the question:
+* The CI build servers probably don't have enough power to run robot simulations in the first place.
+* Simulation-based tests would take far too long to run.
+* Simulation-based tests may not be deterministic or consistent enough to be reliable as a test.

+Of course, this means that code that interfaces with hardware cannot be unit tested.

+Thus, unit testing is probably going to be less of a priority with us, as compared to other software development groups.
+What little automatic testing we perform, however, can easily be integrated with Travis CI.